dividedmind/statistics-done-wrong/p-value.rst

 The Benjamini-Hochberg procedure is fast and effective, and it has been widely adopted by statisticians and scientists in certain fields.
-It usually provides better statistical power than the Bonferroni correction and friends while giving more intuitive results.
+It usually provides better statistical power than the Bonferroni correction and similar methods while giving more intuitive results.
 It can be applied in many different situations, and variations on the procedure provide better statistical power when testing certain kinds of data.

 Of course, it's not perfect.
 In certain strange situations, the Benjamini-Hochberg procedure gives silly results, and it has been mathematically